squid-cache/squid-cache.github.io/FrontPage.rst

 == Developers corner ==

-DeveloperResources section has instructions for CVS access, coding guidelines, and other useful documentation.
+DeveloperResources section has instructions for [wiki:Squid3VCS Bazaar] and [wiki:CvsInstructions CVS] access, coding guidelines, and other useful documentation.

 == Related resources ==